jc1850/EvoSuiteGI/README.md

 To reproduce our experiments, you should:

 -Ensure you have Java 8 and maven installed and configured.

--Downaload EvoSuite and Ensure it builds
+-Download EvoSuite and Ensure it builds

 -Run the gin.main.util.NSGAII class with the profilerMethods.csv file, point gin to evosuites location, and specify the other arguments appropriately for your system.